BaoNHoang/BaoPongGame/README.md

 ## 💻 How to play?

-This is a two player game where player one uses "w, a, s, d" keys and player two uses the arrow keys
+This is a two player game where player one uses w, a, s, d keys and player two uses the arrow keys

 ## 👀 Future plans?